 Other Models of AD for Future CBD Therapeutic Research

 A research group from Puerto Rico demonstrated their newest data at the Experimental Biology Conference in April 2019.
 The objective was to test the therapeutic potential of CBD oil in alleviating the symptoms of AD.
 Worms, or C. elegans, act as the animal model for many experiments.
 This allows researchers a first look at how a molecule operates in a simple animal body.

 The scientists found that exposure to CBD oil for 24 hours reduces the loco-motor deficits that AD worms display.
 Furthermore, CBD-treated worms demonstrated improvement in short-term associative memory compared to the untreated counterparts, albeit without statistical significance.
 Since this was just a pilot study, the scientists are working on increasing the sample size.
 A larger sample would give better indication whether such improvements in memory are indeed occurring.

 The collected data provides “proof of principle.”
 This means there is justification for exploring CBD therapy for this disease; and we might soon have even more information on Alzheimer’s and CBD.

 We need to look into two things.
-First, proper dosing, and second, how it can translate to humans.
-We would like to see demonstration of similar protective effects in animals representing age at which AD strikes humans.
+First, proper dosing, and second, how this can translate to humans.
+It is necessary to see demonstration of similar protective effects in animals representing age at which AD strikes humans.
 Finally, the potential for increasing efficacy if THC and CBD were administered together needs to be explored.